Home of English Grammar

 7. People who are frustrated with their own lives may try to bring you down.

-8. I will bring over some CDs.
+8. I will bring some CDs over when I visit.

 10. Charges of corruption brought the government down.